 A bright outlook for virtual modeling in software for facilities management

-Through its unique ability to continuously update virtual models with data aggregated from physical sources, digital twin technology is fast becoming an enabling force behind preventive and predictive strategies for energy-efficient, smart buildings of the future.
+Through its unique ability to continuously update virtual models with data aggregated from physical sources, digital twin facility management technology is fast becoming an enabling force behind preventive and predictive strategies for energy-efficient, smart buildings of the future.

 3D modeling technology opens up new avenues to improve condition monitoring, streamline maintenance, and increase occupant comfort, driving considerable savings along the way.
 Thanks to digital models, you’ll be able to understand the impact of your decisions long before you implement them digitally.